TheGoodlike13/liberty_or_death/README.md

 All that we've achieved is using LDAP for authentication again.

 I cleanup old authorization code and leave it at that for now.

+### The secret final boss

+First things first.
+I finally remembered that logs can be found in `.build` dir.
+So when I said that there was no effect to `trace` log configuration, I was wrong: it simply didn't print to the console.

+Here's what I find there:

+> E CWWKS4303E: The specified Kerberos configuration file
+> `C:\Code Projects\liberty_or_death\.build\wlp\usr\servers\defaultServer\krb5.conf`
+> could not be found.

+I set the file to `krb5.conf` in config, but the actual file was `krb.conf`.
+`krb5.conf` must've been a remainder from all the way back.
+Although fixing this doesn't seem to change anything.
+Huh.

 ## Summary in summary